moonChenHaohui/RichText/readme.md

                 return getDrawable(R.mipmap.ic_launcher);
             }
         });
-if you don't care this part ,you can ignore that.
+* if you don't care this part ,you can ignore that.

-**3 .setText**
+Step 6. setText**
-use this function to setText,otherwise it does not work
+* use this function to setText,otherwise it does not work

 		richText.setRichText(info);